Apple Cranberry Crumble Pie

 Directions

-1. Preheat oven to 400 degrees; place a sheet pan in oven at this time to heat up as well.
+1. Preheat the oven to 400°F. Place a rimmed baking sheet in the oven to heat up as well.
 (This will catch drips but also provide an even and hotter baking surface for the bottom crust to bake on).

-Place on preheated bake sheet in oven and bake for 30 minutes at 400 degrees.
-Lower heat to 350 and bake for 30-50 minutes more or until thick juices bubble up and oat crumble is golden brown.
-If the top is browning too quickly after the first 30 minutes, cover pie with parchment paper or foil until done (or nearly done).
+4. Place the pie pan on the preheated baking sheet in the oven and bake for 30 minutes.
+Reduce the heat to 350°F and bake until thick juices bubble up and the oat crumble is golden brown, 30 to 50 minutes longer.
+If the top is browning too quickly, cover the pie loosely with foil.

 Newsletter